 This scenario repeated for most of the two-hour drive to Sete.
 We went the quickest route, rather than drive on the back roads.
-Likewise, the stops at Beziers and Bouziques were easy turns-offs from the super highway.
+Likewise, the stops at Beziers and Bouziques were easy turn-offs from the superhighway.

 The Mediterranean side of France: Where to stay in Sete

 One of my favorite things about the visit to Sete was the Airbnb apartment.
 Right in the center of town, facing the main canal, the location would please my friends, I was certain.
 Yes, they were thrilled with the apartment with two private bedrooms and an amazing view, as I suspected.
 They clicked immediately with our host, Nancy, and soon we were feeling right at home.

 The Mediterranean side of France: What to eat in Sete

 There’s only one good answer for what to eat in Sete: seafood!
 One of the most “productive” fishing areas on the Mediterranean, the town is particularly well known for oysters, sardines and tuna.
 Restaurants line the streets along the harbor and they seem to serve similar dishes.

 Grabbing a plate of raw oysters at the city market, along with a glass of wine or beer, is a treat I was determined to give myself.

 The idea of “raw” didn’t go so well with the other Golden Girls, but they did taste “tielle” which is a local delicacy– octopus pie.